harshulmca17/Bsc-Code/README.md

 # Bsc-Code

-The following repository consist of lab excercises which solved in my Bsc Hons Computer Science course.
+The following repository consist of lab excercises which i solved in Bsc Hons Computer Science course.

 Course Details :